-Nancy Schram is Library Director for the Ventura County Library since December 2017.
+Nancy Schram has been the Library Director for the Ventura County Library since December 2017.
 She joined the Ventura County Library System as the Deputy Library Director in 2016.
 Prior to that, she worked for almost ten years for the City of Thousand Oaks Library as Deputy Library Director and Division Manager.
 She also worked nine years for the County of Los Angeles Public Library in several positions including Adult Literacy Coordinator and Branch Library Manager in both Westlake Village and Canyon Country, CA. She has worked as a professional librarian since 1994 and has a master’s degree in Library and Information Science from the University of Wisconsin, Milwaukee.
 She is a longtime member of both the California Library Association and the American Library Association.
 She currently serves on the Board of Directors for CENIC, the Board of Directors for the California Library Association, the Administrative Council for the Southern California Library Cooperative, and is the current President of the California County Librarians Association.

 Patti Walker has lived in Fillmore for over 20 years.
 She was elected to three terms to the Fillmore City Council and is past Mayor.
 An active member of the Fillmore community, she is on the board of Soroptimist International, Fillmore, and sits as President of Fillmore Senior Center, Inc. Patti has been the President of Fillmore Friends of the Library for 11 years and has been a staunch defender of the programs and services libraries bring to their communities.
 She and her husband Steven have two adult daughters and three grandchildren, all who reside in Ventura County.